Business Payroll Loans

 Using Multiple Funding Sources to Cover Payroll

 Some small businesses combine multiple funding types to manage payroll more effectively.
-For example, a line of credit can serve as your baseline payroll fund, while a merchant cash advance or invoice factoring fills in gaps during slow periods or when accounts receivable are delayed.
-Using a layered approach ensures you have working capital available even when revenue timing is unpredictable.
+For example, a line of credit can serve as your baseline payroll fund, while a merchant cash advance or invoice factoring fills in gaps during slow periods or when there is a delay in accounts receivable.
+Using a layered approach helps you keep working capital available even when revenue timing is unpredictable.

 Payroll Loans for Startups: What's Different?